lareaulab/psix/README.md

 ##### 4. Cassette exon annotation

-This consists on a table specifying the location (chromosome, start and end) of splice junctions.
+This consists of a table specifying the location (chromosome, start and end) of splice junctions.
 Splice junctions are annotated as supporting the inclusion of a cassette exon (\_I1 and \_I2), supporting its exclusion (\_SE), or constitutive (\_CI).
 You can download ready-to-use mouse (mm10) and human (hg38) annotations [here](http://github.com/laeraulab/psix/annotations/).
 For creating your own cassette exon annotation, see **HERE INSERT LINK TO ANNOTATION PROCESSING**.

 ## Getting started